ibm-cloud-docs/account/iam-public_access.md

 {: ui}

 To disable public access for the account, go to **Manage** > **Access (IAM)** > **Settings** in the console, and set the Public access setting to **Disable public access**.

+### Disabling access by using the CLI
+{: #disable-public-cli}
+{: cli}

+This action can be done only through the UI or API.
+To see the steps, switch to the UI or API instructions.

 ### Disabling access by using the API
 {: #disable-public-api}